 Homework will not normally be set for the next day but in some circumstances where classes are timetabled on two consecutive days, this may be necessary.
 Students should, therefore, be able to plan homework around their other activities.
-To help with this planning, students will be provided with a planner containing pre-printed diary sheets.
-Students must take this to all classes and to registration and use it to note homework set and the day on which it is due.

 If homework is not completed properly and/or not handed in on time, pupils can expect to be spoken to by the class teacher and their planner stamped.
 If homework is still outstanding, parents will be contacted by letter.
 Further failure to complete homework will result in the involvement of the Faculty Head and Head Teacher.
-A copy of the full Homework Policy is available on the school website.